HOGENT-Web/csharp/chapters/06/slides/presentation.md

 - In the next chapter, you'll learn how to use the Web API and see how easy it is to swap from Fakes to a real implementation.

----
-name:workshop
-### Suit up, wear a Blazor
-# Blazor Workshop

-Follow the following tutorial:
-- <a href="https://github.com/dotnet-presentations/blazor-workshop" target="_blank">Blazor Workshop</a>

-Note that
-- The tutorial uses `dotnet new blazorwasm --hosted` which contains a Web API which also serves the Client (WASM)